Home Lifestyle and Culinary Tips Thanksgiving Turkey Survival Guide

 Okay, you have your turkey sitting in the freezer.
 You are ready with your list of things to do leading up to the big day.
 But wait, now that you think about it, when do you pull it out of the freezer?
 How should you thaw that large bird?!

-First, we need to note that you should not thaw your turkey on the counter as a last resort for hours on end.
+First, I want to note that you should never thaw your turkey on the counter as a last resort for hours on end.
 Unfortunately, that method can lead to some pretty gnarly foodborne illnesses.

 When Defrosting Your Turkey, You Have Two Options: